Chapter 8: More Changes

 Commander was Major General William DePuy.
 He was Westmoreland's deputy

 advisor before becoming our division commander.
-He would make four stars
+He would go on to make four stars

-and go on to become a driving force, initiating monumental changes in
+and became a driving force, initiating monumental changes in

-saving our lives.
-Major General William DePuy from North Dakota was one
+DePuy Bunker.
+Major General William DePuy from North Dakota was one of

-of the few general officers in Vietnam who at least had some
+the few general officers in Vietnam who at least had some understanding

-understanding of the devastating ripple effects of poor tactical
+of the devastating ripple effects of poor tactical leadership.
+As a

-leadership.
-As a green Lieutenant, he witnessed firsthand in World War
+green Lieutenant, he witnessed firsthand in World War II what poor

-II what poor battalion level tactical leadership had done to the ranks
+battalion level tactical leadership had done to the ranks of his 90th

-of his 90th Division in Normandy.
-Within 6 weeks that unit had sustained
+Division in Normandy.
+Within 6 weeks that unit had sustained 100%

 casualties.
 This was mostly due to the lack of proper tactical know-how.